5 Easy Steps to Tackle Your Debt While Saving

 1. Find out how much money you owe.

 The first step to reducing debt is to find out exactly how much you owe.
 Though it may seem a little daunting at first, calculating your total debt will give you a sense of where you’re starting and help you create a realistic plan of action.
 You can get a good picture of your debts and balances by pulling your free credit report at www.annualcreditreport.com.

 To stay organized, create a list that includes your creditor’s name, the total amount due, the minimum payment required, and the monthly due date.
 Having this list will help you stay on top of your monthly bills.

 Creating a budget is one of the most effective ways to manage your money.
 To start, calculate your monthly expenses.
 Be sure to include your rent or mortgage, car expenses, utility bills, food, and the minimum payment for each of your debt repayments.
-Be sure to include a line for your savings deposit so you can continue to work towards your savings goals while you pay down your debt.
-Tally it up and subtract it from your total monthly income.
+We’ve made a handy excel sheet that will automatically make the calculations, and has put in a lot of the monthly expenses: Savings Tools and Resources - America Saves.

 You may be able to negotiate a more affordable payment plan with your lenders.
 Make a phone call to find out your options.
 Student loans, for example, might offer an option for income-based repayment or a means to apply for forbearance, which may buy you time before your next payment is due.
 If you have a large outstanding balance on a utility bill, most gas and electric companies are also willing to work with you and create a payment plan. >> Learn about student loan repayment.

 4. Set a goal and make a plan.

 Now that you’ve done the legwork, you can safely say that your goal is to pay off debt.
 We know that savers with a plan are twice as likely to save successfully, but the same can be said of paying down debt.